le0kar0ub1/BlueSeed/doc/project.md

 BlueSeed handle only the [ELF](https://refspecs.linuxbase.org/elf/elf.pdf) binary format.

 The handled instruction set are:
-    - rv32i (standard Instruction Set)
+  * rv32i (standard Instruction Set)
-    - rv64i (standard Instruction Set)
+  * rv64i (standard Instruction Set)
-    - compressed (32/64)
+  * compressed (32/64)

 The ELF loader is very basic and does not allow dynamic linkage with shared object, etc...
 Unfortunately GCC needs this to work.

 BlueSeed own a basic runtime debugger.
+You can get/set registers values and jump over address in the program.

 ## Epilogue